-- 8.1 At least 20 working days before a hearing of the Disciplinary Committee, the Institute shall serve notice of the hearing on the respondent. - 8.2 Notice of a Disciplinary Committee hearing shall include: - (a) the date, time and place fixed for the hearing, which may be conducted remotely online;
+- 9.1 At least 20 working days before a hearing of the Disciplinary Committee, the Institute shall serve notice of the hearing on the respondent. - 9.2 Notice of a Disciplinary Committee hearing shall include: - (a) the date, time and place fixed for the hearing, which may be conducted remotely online; - (b) the allegation, or allegations, that the Institute shall seek to prove; - (c) copies of all documents upon which the Institute intends to rely; - (d) the names of any witnesses (which may include the complainant) that the Institute intends to rely upon at the hearing. - (e) the respondent's right to attend the hearing and to be represented. - (f) The respondent's right to object to the Institute reading the IFA witnesses evidence. - (g) The Institute may at any time prior to the hearing notify the respondent of amendments to the allegation/s to provide clarity to the matters alleged and to ensure the allegations are sufficiently particularised. - 9.3 In exceptional circumstances the Institute may provide some or all of the documents referred to in regulation 8.2 above to the respondent less than 20 working days before the date fixed for the hearing.
+In such circumstances, the Disciplinary Committee shall consider at the outset the appropriateness of short notice and shall determine, having regard to the public interest, whether the hearing shall proceed. - 9.4 The respondent shall, at least 10 working days before the hearing:

-- (b) the allegation, or allegations, that the Institute shall seek to prove; - (c) copies of all documents upon which the Institute intends to rely; - (d) the names of any witnesses (which may include the complainant) that the Institute intends to bring to the hearing; and - (e) the respondent's right to attend the hearing and to be represented. - 8.3 In exceptional circumstances the Institute may provide some or all or of the documents referred to in regulation 8.2 above to the respondent less than 20 working days before the date fixed for the hearing.
-In such circumstances, the Disciplinary Committee shall consider at the outset the appropriateness of short notice and shall determine, having regard to the public interest, whether the hearing shall proceed. - 8.4 The respondent shall, at least 10 working days before the hearing: - (a) inform the Institute of whether they intend to attend the hearing; - (b) provide the Institute with the names and addresses of any witnesses that the respondent intends to bring to the hearing; - (c) provide the Institute with the name and address of any representative that the respondent intends to represent them and speak on their behalf at the hearing; and - (d) provide the Institute with copies of all documents upon which they intend to rely in evidence at the hearing. - 8.5 Any documents not provided to the Institute at least 10 working days before the hearing shall not be admitted into evidence without the permission of the Disciplinary Committee, having regard to the public interest and the interests of justice. - 8.6 The respondent shall notify their representative and/or witnesses, if any, of the date, time, and place fixed for the hearing.
+- (a) inform the Institute, by completing an attendance at hearing form, of whether they intend to attend the hearing; - (b) provide the Institute with the names and addresses of any witnesses that the respondent intends to bring to the hearing; - (c) provide the Institute with the name and address of any representative that the respondent intends to represent them and speak on their behalf at the hearing; and - (d) provide the Institute with copies of all documents upon which they intend to rely in evidence at the hearing. - 9.5 Any documents not provided to the Institute at least 10 working days before the hearing shall not be admitted into evidence without the permission of the Disciplinary Committee, having regard to the public interest and the interests of justice. - 9.6 The respondent shall notify their representative and/or witnesses, if any, of the date, time, and place fixed for the hearing

-9 Hearings of the Disciplinary Committee
+10 Hearings of the Disciplinary Committee